-- a decision from the Centre for Social Work for the student or for their family members in a common household; - an opinion from the Centre for Social Work for the student or for their family members in a common household; - a police report or record of measures taken, which show the exceptional social or family circumstances; - hirth certificate for children (for children a certificate of sela certificate from projects; ction to participate in international knowledge competitions, he person responsible at the College on the participation in important research I request that the c to make a request and write an explanation) mmittee authorised for student affairs, also decides on the scope and means the student with special status for the following items: her important information for the committee: In , dated of
+• a decision from the Centre for Social Work for the student or for their family members in a common household;

+• an opinion from the Centre for Social Work for the student or for their family members in a common household;

+- a police report or record of measures taken, which show the exceptional social or family circumstances; - a birth certificate for children (for children up to the age of 3); - a certificate of selection to participate in international knowledge competitions, - a certificate from the person responsible at the College on the participation in important research projects; - other

+6. (circle if you want to make a request and write an explanation)

+I request that the committee authorised for student affairs, also decides on the scope and means of realising the rights of the student with special status for the following items:

+7. Justification and other important information for the committee:

+In , dated